nvalerkos/cronio/README.md

 - [x] Dependent Commands ie. dependancy: [1,2,3,200, cmd_id]
 - [ ] Time to be executed ie. using python-crontab would be a good thing
 - [ ] ENVs needs to be tested with docker that it can be set and read from this app.py
-- [ ] Sender: Wait until all of your send cmds are executed and then leave.
-- [ ] Worker: check if its the right binary to execute python2.7
-- [ ] Run in other Languages ie. Ruby, Java, Cobol?
-Kidding..

 ## Requirements